CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

   - Coherent Simulation: The coherent grid implementation also shows performance improvements with larger block sizes, but the gains are less dramatic compared to the scattered implementation.
 This is because memory access is already optimized in the coherent implementation, and block size changes primarily affect parallelism, not memory access.

 3. Did you experience any performance improvements with the coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?
+Yes.
+This is expected.
+Firstly, like in uniform grid we sorted the boids in the grids so that we can check our neighbors by cells.
+Secondly, cause the most time consuming process is the memory access.
+In the coherent uniform grid, I sorted the boids data, so I was no longer need to check particleArrayIndices to get index each time in doing the simulation.

 ### 27 vs. 8 Neighbor Cells
 | Cells to check | Scattered     | Coherent |